UniMath/agda-unimath/CODINGSTYLE.md

 However, the crux of a name primarily describes the type of the constructed term; descriptions of the hypotheses follow this.
 For instance, `is-equiv-is-contr-map` is a function of type `is-contr-map f → is-equiv f`, where `f` is a given function.
-The term `is-equiv-is-contr-map H` places the descriptor `is-contr-map` right next to the variable `H` it refers to.
+Notice how the term `is-equiv-is-contr-map H` places the descriptor `is-contr-map` right next to the variable `H` it refers to.

 While abbreviations might seem like a good way to shorten names, we use them sparingly.
-They might save a bit of time for the author, but in the grand scheme of things, it may compromise readability and maintainability, especially for newcomers and maintainers.
+They might save a couple of keystrokes for the author, but in the grand scheme of things, they will likely compromise readability and maintainability, especially for newcomers and maintainers.
 We aim for clarity, not brevity.

 Here is a list of our naming conventions:

 - Names are unique; we steer clear of namespace overloading.
 - Names should accurately convey the concept of its construction.
-- We use US-English spelling of words in names.
+- We use US English spelling of words in names.
 - Important concepts can be capitalized.
 Usually, these are categories like `Prop`, `Set`, `Semigroup`, `Monoid`, `Group`, `Preorder`, `Poset`, `Precategory`, `Category`, `Directed-Graph`, `Undirected-Graph`, and so on.
-- As a general rule of thumb, names should start out with an all lowercase portion with words separated by hyphens, and may have a capitalized portion at the end that describes which larger mathematical framework the definition takes place in.
+- As a general rule of thumb, names should start out with an all lowercase portion with words separated by hyphens, and may have a capitalized portion at the end that describes which larger mathematical framework the definition takes place in -- for instance, if it is constructed internally to a certain subuniverse or category of mathematical objects.
 - The start of a name describes the object that is being constructed.
 For some theorems, the latter part of a name describes the hypotheses.
 - Names never reference variables.
 - We use Unicode symbols sparingly and only when they align with established mathematical practice.
-- Just as we do with abbreviations, we use symbols sparingly in names.
+- Just as we do with abbreviations, we use special symbols sparingly in names.
 - If a symbol is not available, we describe the concept concisely in words.
 - We prioritize the readability of the code and avoid subtly different variations of the same symbol.
 An important exception is the use of the